datopian/playbook/onboarding/README.md

 When travelling for work: If  you have expenses in different currencies for that month, convert the expense in XE.com into the currency you are paid in.
 Add a new line for separate currencies.
 EG. a bus ticket, two metro tickets and lunch in GBP can be on one line but make a new line for bus ticket and train in euros converted to GBP.

 If you are based in UK, please remember to specify in the ‘Tax Rate’ box; No VAT (we are all self-employed).

+## Arrange Travel

+As Datopian is expanding, Rufus and other Management representatives need to travel in business interest.
+It is the Operations Team Job to ensure that the travel arrangements are done ahead of time,with integrity and work smoothly.

 ## Operations Bible